 How to store quinoa

 Quinoa, whether the whole seed or flour, is best stored in airtight containers in a cool place.
 Whole quinoa can be stored up to a year in the freezer or 6 months in the pantry.
 Quinoa flour is best stored in the freezer and will last up to 6 months.
 If the grains or flour have a rancid smell when you open the bag, toss and buy fresh.

-Over the past few years, quinoa has become one of the it ‘grains’ that also happens to be gluten-free.
+Over the past few years, quinoa has become very well known, and also happens to be gluten-free.
 While quinoa is classified as a grain, it’s actually a seed from a grain crop.
 However, quinoa is prepared and used in the same way as a grain.